Lawyer to offer update today on private investigation of Sherman deaths

-TORONTO — A lawyer hired by the family of murdered billionaires Barry and Honey Sherman is expected to offer an update today on a private investigation of the case.
+TORONTO — A lawyer hired by the family of billionaires Barry and Honey Sherman is expected to offer an update today on a private investigation into the couple’s deaths.

 The Shermans were found dead in their Toronto mansion last December in what police have classified as a targeted double homicide.